Stephen Hawking: Plans for a trip to space

-In late 2006, Hawking revealed in a BBC interview that one of his greatest unfulfilled desires was to travel to space.
+In late 2006, Hawking stated that one of his greatest unfulfilled desires was to travel to space.
 On hearing this, Richard Branson offered a free flight into space with Virgin Galactic, which Hawking immediately accepted.
 Besides personal ambition, he was motivated by the desire to increase public interest in spaceflight and to show the potential of people with disabilities.
 On 26 April 2007, Hawking flew aboard a specially-modified Boeing 727-200 jet operated by Zero-G Corp off the coast of Florida to experience weightlessness.
 Fears that the manoeuvres would cause him undue discomfort proved incorrect, and the flight was extended to eight parabolic arcs.
-It was described as a successful test to see if he could withstand the g-forces involved in space flight.
+It was described as a successful test to see if he could withstand the g-forces involved in spaceflight.
 At the time, the date of Hawking's trip to space was projected to be as early as 2009, but commercial flights to space did not commence before his death.

+Mention in Jeffrey Epstein email

+Hawking was mentioned in court documents released in 2024 as part of the trial of Ghislaine Maxwell, a British child sex trafficker who conspired with American financier Jeffrey Epstein, who died in 2019; in 2015, Epstein sent an email to friends of Virginia Giuffre, Epstein's alleged victim, asking them to disprove supposed allegations of Giuffre's that Hawking participated in an "underage orgy" in the U.S. Virgin Islands, where Epstein lived.
+Epstein said he "can issue a reward” to them if they can "prove her allegations are false".
+The email implies it was written in response to a "new version" of the claim regarding Hawking.
+Neither Giuffre, who died in 2025, nor anyone else has ever publicly accused Hawking of sexual misconduct.
+According to physicist Lisa Randall—who was found in 2026 to have corresponded with Epstein—in 2006, Hawking and Epstein were both present at a conference on gravity.
+Randall describes both her correspondence and Epstein's appearance at the conference as resulting from Epstein's public financing of scientific efforts.